SDK integration

 This is required as Android and iOS might kill your applications process only to launch it at a later date to handle background tasks, such as displaying a notification.
 Integrating natively allows Batch to work even if the Flutter engine is not started.

-Before proceeding, you will need your Batch API keys.
-In the following documentation samples YOUR_BATCH_API_KEY should be replaced with your Batch Dev or Live API key.
-You'll find the API keys needed to set up the SDK in Settings → General:
+Before proceeding, you will need your SDK API key.
+In the following documentation samples YOUR_BATCH_API_KEY should be replaced with your Batch SDK API key.
+You'll find it in Settings → General.

 Note that you should not use the same API key for iOS and Android.